-The first thing that unified the slave population was the conditions of exploitation and dehumanization people were living under.
+The first thing to unify the slave population was the conditions of exploitation and dehumanization people were living under.

 The second thing which created unity among the slave population was the impossibility for slaves to look at life the same way as colonists.